 What unique or distinct qualities do you think your time at Dolphin has given you?

 Sense of adventure and love of life.
-I’m always willing to try new things – go live in a different country (the US), take up violent sports such as boxing and ice hockey (despite my small stature), do a half-ironman or marathon, join a rock band.
+I’m always willing to try new things – go live in a different country (the US), take up bruising sports such as boxing and ice hockey, do a half-ironman or marathon, join a rock band.
 I don’t fear failure nor crave success; I do new things even though that makes me less successful than sticking with things I’m good at, because I love doing them.

 2) Balance.
 I entered Dolphin as a pure academic, and left with lots of outside interests.
 I’ve been a finance professor for the last 9 years, which is typically a narrow job, but was involved in so many extra-curricular things during my times at Wharton and London Business School.
 This morning I led the training session for my athletics club; tomorrow morning I will play in my church’s worship band.
 It also helps me not to get caught up in chasing success (e.g. publications) but be willing to take time out for these other activities.
 While most finance professors talk equations, one of my passions is explaining complex concepts in simple language – I try to balance presentation skills and clear writing with the traditional quantitative skills.

 3) Independence.
 Dolphin taught me to think, not to learn by algorithm or recite.
 I’m very contrarian and creative in my views.
 My PhD thesis at MIT was on the effect of football matches on the stock market.
 I was one of the first finance professors to take seriously the idea that businesses should be a force for good, not short-term shareholder value maximization.
-I am not afraid of my individuality.
-I taught at Wharton wearing polo shirts and shorts and play loud rock music before class, rather than the standard suit and tie.
 First-year analysts at Morgan Stanley were told to toe the line and just do what they’re told (particularly since the downturn and there were many rounds of firing).
-My first evaluation (6 months in) said “Notably for a first-year analyst, Alex is not afraid to speak his views, which is to be encouraged”.
+My first evaluation (6 months in) said “Notably for a first-year analyst, Alex is not afraid to speak his views, which is to be encouraged” - this is thanks to Dolphin.

 Accordion Kimberly McIntosh